Wilzzu/WhoSentThat/README.md

 ### Config Files

 There are config files for both the frontend and backend.
-The config files are located in `frontend/src/configs` and `backend/config`, respectively.
+The config files are located in `frontend/src/configs` and `backend/config` directories, respectively.

 **Frontend `config.json` file:**